FindMySchool LogoFindMySchool

 Daubeney Academy has very strong judgements for culture and leadership, with behaviour, personal development, and leadership all graded Outstanding in its latest inspection cycle.
 Families who prioritise calm routines, visible expectations, and student responsibility are likely to see this as a major positive.
 Academically, results indicators are more mixed, so it is worth matching the school’s approach to your child’s learning profile.

-The Attainment 8 score is 35.6 and the Progress 8 score is 0.02, suggesting outcomes broadly in line with students’ starting points but with attainment below many peers.
-The school’s GCSE ranking places it below England average overall, so parents may want to ask how improvements are being secured across every subject, not just the core.
+The Attainment 8 score is 38.5 and the Progress 8 score is 0.02, suggesting outcomes broadly in line with students' starting points but with attainment below many peers.
+The school's GCSE academic rank is 3,069th of 3,895 in England, so parents may want to ask how improvements are being secured across every subject, not just the core.

 Yes, demand exceeds places in the most recently published local summary.
 While it is not in the category of extreme competition, the admissions criteria still matter, and families should apply on time and understand how places are allocated.